 - Wait 2 weeks while comparing prices.

 - (Optional) Upgrade laptop with better functions.

 I recently needed to do development on a Windows laptop because Mac did not support 32 bit applications, and the compiler that I am using needs to run as a 32 bit application (I'm looking at you KEIL).
 I set my budget to $200, and started to look around, but all I could find in that range for new laptops were Chromebooks or woefully underpowered Intel Atom laptops.

 But I was first cued into some labor day discounts on HP's website, and from there, my search and grand budget led me to EBay where I came across a familiar name: the X1 Carbon.

 I always liked the idea of owning the X1 Carbon - it has all the build characteristics of a Macbook Air, but with a Thinkpad keyboard and a Windows OS.
 However, the prices for X1 Carbons are always stratospheric as they are targeted at the luxury business end of the market, so I never got to own one.
 Exhibit A:

 Even with heavy discounts, it is still out of my price range.

-Therefore, I began to dive into comparing various used X1 carbons: Bobble.Tech is actually quite a good reference for used X1 Carbons, and DankPads provided a good reference for the features and prices of newer laptops.
+Therefore, I began to dive into comparing various used X1 carbons: Bobble.Tech is quite a good reference for used X1 Carbons, and DankPads provides a good reference for the features and prices of newer laptops.